akeneo/pim-api-docs/content/rest-api/authentication.md

 In v4 PIM, this username and password are automatically generated whenever you create a connection in the UI.
 Navigate to `System/Connections`, click on your connection and find your username and password in the `Credentials` section.

-You may need to regenerate a password if you didn't save it somewhere.
-Indeed, the PIM can only show it to you once, at the connection creation for security reasons.
-There is a `Regenerate` button close to the hidden password, if needed. :wink:
+You may need to regenerate a password if you haven't saved it anywhere.
+Indeed, for security reasons, the PIM can only show it to you once, after the connection is created.
+There is a `Regenerate` button close to the hidden password if needed. :wink:

 ### With a v1.7, 2.x and 3.x PIM